Neevia

 You may make one copy of the Software solely for archival purposes.
 If the Software is an upgrade, you may use the Software only in conjunction with upgraded product.
 If you receive your first copy of the Software electronically, and a second copy on media afterward, the second copy can be used for archival purposes only.

-For all Neevia Technology products, you agree that you will only use our software on a server and all applications that will access the server will reside on the server and you will not permit remote access to the software except through your application residing on the server.
+For all Neevia Tech products, you agree that you will only use our software on a server and all applications that will access the server will reside on the server and you will not permit remote access to the software except through your application residing on the server.
 You agree to surrender your license(s) if you violate this agreement.
 If you violate this agreement, you will not receive a refund upon termination of this license.
 You agree not to utilize our software to violate the copyright of any third parties.
-If you do violate the copyright of a third party utilizing our software, you agree to hold Neevia Technology harmless and will indemnify Neevia Technology for any such activity even if the violation is unintentional.
+If you do violate the copyright of a third party utilizing our software, you agree to hold Neevia Tech harmless and will indemnify Neevia Tech for any such activity even if the violation is unintentional.

 COPYRIGHT

-The Software is owned by Neevia Technology and/or its suppliers, and is protected by the copyright and trademark laws of the United States and related applicable laws.
+The Software is owned by Neevia Tech and/or its suppliers, and is protected by the copyright and trademark laws of the United States and related applicable laws.
 You may not copy the Software except as set forth in the "License" section.
 Any copies that you are permitted to make pursuant to this Agreement must contain the same copyright and other proprietary notices that appear on or in the Software.

 You may not rent, lease, sub-license, transfer, or sell the Software.
 You may not modify, translate, reverse engineer, decompile, disassemble, or create derivative works based on the Software, except to the extent applicable law expressly prohibits such foregoing restriction.
 You may use the trademarks to identify the Software owner's name, or to identify printed output produced by the Software.
 Such use of any trademark does not give you any rights of ownership in that trademark.